 The design of the new tower functions as a fusion of the past and progression into the future, incorporating a contemporary, dark brick exterior and Bauhaus-inspired elements that pay homage to the adjacent office tower and parking garage.
 A two-story glass form at the corner identifies the entry, while the dark color palette allows the limestone façade, where the retail is located, to take center stage.
-The old WCOL keystone and other artifacts that were dismantled along Young Street have been incorporated into the new elevation creating an engaging pedestrian experience.
-What makes this community special is the thoughtful approach that preserves the key architectural details and history of the site, while creating an exciting new chapter for downtown Columbus.
+The old WCOL keystone and other artifacts that were dismantled along Young Street have been incorporated into the new elevation, creating an engaging pedestrian experience.
+What makes this community special is the thoughtful approach that preserves the site’s key architectural details and history while creating an exciting new chapter for downtown Columbus.

 To learn more about the project, check out the video below or call us at 303-832-4474.